Who We Are

-- 60% of New Orleanians identify as people of color and 40% of the city’s small businesses are owned by people of color, but those firms persistently collect less than 2% of receipts
+- 60% of New Orleanians identify as BIPOC and 40% of the city’s small businesses are owned by BIPOC, but those firms persistently collect less than 2% of receipts

 - Only 1% of VC-funded startup founders are Black.
 12% are Asian, and 87% are white .

 Social and Environmental Disparities

 We acknowledge, now more than ever, that at the core of the social and environmental issues facing our city is race.
-As we move forward in our work in food, water, health, and education, without first addressing inequity, we risk leaving people behind.
+As we move forward in our work in community economic development, education, food, health, and water without first addressing inequity, we risk leaving people behind.

-- The life expectancy is 25 years lower in New Orleans’ poorest neighborhoods compared to its most affluent .
+- The life expectancy is 25 years lower in New Orleans’ deliberately under-resourced neighborhoods compared to its most affluent .

 - In 2015, 81.5% of SNAP recipients in Louisiana’s 2nd congressional district (including New Orleans and Baton Rouge) identify as Black or African-American .

-- People of color in New Orleans are far more likely than White residents to bear the brunt of flooding due to the location of historically black communities in the lowest-lying and most flood-prone sections of the city, such as New Orleans East and the Lower Ninth Ward .
+- BIPOC in New Orleans are far more likely than white residents to bear the brunt of flooding due to the location of historically Black communities in the lowest-lying and most flood-prone sections of the city, such as New Orleans East and the Lower Ninth Ward .